Tejaswari2727/Tejaswari2727/README.md

 - 👋 Hi, I’m @Tejaswari2727
 - 👀 I’m interested in Data Analyst and python developer.
-- 🌱 I’m currently learning BSC Data Science.
+- 🌱 I have completed my Bachelors in Data Science.
-- 💞️ I’m looking to collaborate on Developer or Analyst.
 - 📫 How to reach me battitejaswari@gmail.com